 Seems like a way to get customers to provide Amazon with an excuse to contact nonprofits to enlist the organizations help in promoting Amazon, with little return on their effort.

 Many charity malls have required that nonprofit staff spend considerable time setting up the system, marketing and promoting their participation.
 To be fair, the reports I have heard say that it is easy to sign up to participate in AmazonSmile.
 But the resources used to sign up is only part of the equation.

 If an organization decides to promote their participation, time is spent in writing up and distributing the message.
 If on average a staff person spends 2 hours in setup, promotion and data management and if that person is paid $20 per hour, there is $40 in investment.
 Supporters would need to spend $8000 to generate the $40 donation needed to break even.
 I think there are other intangible costs as well including diluting the year-end fundraising message of the organization and the disappointment that comes with the realization that the effort did not pay for itself.

 On a more global level, one could argue that using Amazon results in a net loss for the planet that is not offset by the donations generated.
 Greenpeace has criticized Amazon, among others, for “heavy use of coal-derived power for their massive data centers.”
 Using Amazon instead of shopping locally does not support your local small business community and likely results in your purchase having a larger carbon footprint because of the delivery.
 Convenient, yes, but conscientious?
 Not so much.
-In my research I came across the site Green Shipping which provides a way to make shipments carbon neutral.

 I agree that there is a public relations value to participating organizations in having Amazon reminding shoppers about those worthy nonprofits.
 I also think Amazon benefits by way of association much more than they pay out in donations.